Skip to content

 0

 Read those numbers again.
-In a typical match, 30+ minutes of game time vanish into the ether, and the referee compensates by adding back roughly a third of what was actually lost.
+In a typical match, 30+ minutes of game time vanish into the ether, and the referee compensates by adding back roughly half of what was actually lost.
 This isn't a rounding error.
-This is systemic time theft.
+This is systemic time theft — and as the research shows, referee decisions about how much to add back are systematically biased.

 Premier League56:20